 The report highlighted the most transferrable skills, based on analysis of thousands of local job vacancies, with management, business, training and motivation skills being the most sought after.

 It also mapped changing trends in job vacancies, including an increase in temporary jobs and zero hour contracts, and a shift to companies looking for people to complete specific tasks – or gigs – rather than permanent ongoing roles.
 This trend has particularly impacted tech and creative roles that require digital skills; often making them location agnostic.
 Overall, most of Jersey’s industries were found to lag their UK counterparts in the use of technology.

-Dominic Murphy CEO of Geek Talent added: “The findings from this study will help educators to ensure the current and future workforce is equipped with the skills that employers are actively looking for.
+Dominic Murphy Founder of Geek Talent added: “The findings from this study will help educators to ensure the current and future workforce is equipped with the skills that employers are actively looking for.
 At a time when the island, as with the world, has gone through an economic shock to the system caused by the coronavirus pandemic, having this level of insight and detail gives Jersey a ‘first mover advantage’ as we head into the recovery phase.”